asvela/keyoscacquire/keyoscacquire/README.md

 This package gives functionality for acquiring traces from Keysight oscilloscopes through a VISA interface, and exports traces as a chosen ASCII format file (default csv) and a png of the trace plot.
 The Python library `pyvisa` is used for communication.
 The code has been tested on Windows 7 and 10 with a Keysight DSO2024A model using a USB connection.

-The code is structured as a module `keyoscacquire/oscacq.py` containing the engine doing `pyvisa` interfacing in a class `Oscilloscope`, and support functions for data processing/saving.
+The code is structured as a module `keyoscacquire/oscacq.py` containing the engine doing `pyvisa` interfacing in a class `Oscilloscope()`, and support functions for data processing and saving.
 Programmes are located in `keyoscacquire/programmes.py`.
-Default options are found in `keyoscacq/config.py`, the files in `/scripts` can be ran from the command line and are essentially the same running the installed executables.
+Default options are found in `keyoscacq/config.py`, the files in `scripts/` can be ran from the command line and are essentially the same running as running the installed executables.

 ### Quick reference